 Hats have been around for hundreds of years and their uses and styles are as varied as the options at your local buffet.
 There are hundreds of different styles of hats but the most popular hat these days is the baseball hat.
 Hats can be made of cotton, polyester, straw, felt and many more materials.

 The first known evidence of hats appears in drawings from Ancient Greece.
 Most of the early hats were worn by the higher society individuals or the wealthy.
 These people would have their very own hat makers known as a “milliner” – named after Milan Italy – where the best hats were made in the 18th century.
 Most milliners from that era were women.
 Early hats were an indicator of Military rank or occupation as can still be seen all over the world today.
 Among the most famous hat makers in the United States is John B. Stetson of the Stetson hat company.
 They are responsible for creating what most of us recognize as the Cowboy hat.
 In some cases hats are required attire at many horse races and formal events.
 These are among the last places where you will find very high end and extravagant hats.
 Hats have a deep history and have changed a lot over the generations.
 It used to be in the 30’s, 40’s and 50’s people would never leave the house without a hat.
-The men would don a dress hat similar to a fedora and the women would wear something more extravagant that was often decorated with lace or flowers or combinations of similar accessories.
+The men would don a dress hat similar to a fedora or a Cabbie Hat and the women would wear something more extravagant that was often decorated with lace or flowers or combinations of similar accessories.
 As we entered into the 1960’s the custom of wearing hats every time you left the house faded.
 Now a days you will most commonly grab a baseball cap if you are leaving the house with a hat.

 Have a look at a Stetson hat being made: